dujanhung/evtsbx-mod-template/README.md

 ## open GitHub in web browser (eg. `Chrome`, `Edge`, `Opera`, etc.)

-## click "use this template" to copy this repo as yours.
+## click "use this template" to copy this repo as yours, without unwanted "folked" watermark.

 ## make changes to your repo